kallaway/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Day 57: March 2, 2017
+### Day 58: March 3, 2017

-**Today's Progress:** Worked on flask blog again.
-Added some imports I will be needing.
-Loosely following the flaskr example with more functionality and better asthetics.
+**Today's Progress:** Worked on some more flask stuff.
+Reading docs and getting back up to speed.

-**Thoughts:** This project should push my skill forward.
-I want to beging writing tests, both functional and unit, tomorrow.
+**Thoughts:** I am realizing how little I know about flask.
+Luckly the docs are free to read.

 **Tutorials:** None.